 Simple vs compound time signatures

 Time signatures fall into two broad families based on how each beat divides.
 In a simple time signature (like 4/4, 3/4, 2/4) each beat divides into two equal parts.
 In a compound time signature (like 6/8, 9/8, 12/8) each beat divides into three equal parts.
-That difference is what makes a 4/4 song feel "straight" and a 6/8 song feel "rolling" or "lilting" — even at similar tempos.
+That difference is what makes a 4/4 song feel "straight" and a 6/8 song feel "rolling" or "lilting", even at similar tempos.

 The best way to internalize time signatures is to write them yourself.
 Open Flat, create a quick score in 4/4, then change the time signature to 3/4, 6/8, and 5/8 to feel the difference firsthand.
+Try it for free in Flat.